 ProMediaGear GKJr Katana Pro Overview

 The ProMediaGear GKJr Katana Pro gimbal head was created to provide the ultimate marriage between size, weight, and functionality.
 The Katana Pro supports any lens.
 Yet, it is portable enough to be carried through any jungle.
-It only weighs 2.4 lbs which are perfect for any travel.
+It only weighs 2.4 lbs which is perfect for any travel.

 ProMediaGear manufactures the Katana Pro out of aircraft-grade T6061 aluminum.
-The engineers designed the tripod to be durable for all kinds of shoot.
+The engineers designed the tripod to be durable for all kinds of shoots.
 With precision in mind, the product is precision sealed and maintenance-free.
 The bearings are long-lasting, making them perfect for long-term use.